zapier/zapier-platform/packages/cli/docs/cli.md

 * (required) `version` | The version you want to promote.

 **Flags**
-* `--skip-changelog` | Suppress prompts asking to confirm a corresponding changelog entry for the version you are attempting to promote.
+* `-y, --yes` | Automatically answer "yes" to any prompts.
+Useful if you want to avoid interactive prompts to run this command in CI.
 * `-d, --debug` | Show extra debugging output.

 **Examples**